 Will The Convention Handle The Charity Auction's Proceeds?

 Except for cash donations sent before the convention date, no. Unless the Charity is unable to attend the convention, a representative from the Charity will be present at the Charity Auction and their Dealers' Room table and will collect the funds as the items, services, and tickets are purchased.
 The proceeds will, at no time, be in the possession of Anthrocon staff.

 Is This Affiliated With The Anthrocon Art Auction?

 Only in that it is at the same convention.
 The Art Show auctions will feature only items entered in the Art Show.
 The Charity Auction/Raffle items on display are being solicited and auctioned with no affiliation to the Art Show.
 You may submit art to the Art Show and merchandise to the Charity Auction/Raffle independently.

-Brian Harris arranges the Charity Auction/Raffle, and any questions involving the Charity Auction/Raffle at Anthrocon should be directed to charity-2013(at)anthrocon.org.
+Brian Harris arranges the Charity Auction/Raffle, and any questions involving the Charity Auction/Raffle at Anthrocon should be directed to charity(at)anthrocon.org.

 If you would like to donate to the charity before or after the convention, please visit their website for instructions.
 If you wish to make a cash donation at the convention, the Charity will be present in the Dealers' Room during scheduled hours.

 If you have made a donation that has a cash value, it may be.
-Please contact the charity at the email address on their website for the tax-exempt information, if it is available.
+Please contact the charity's representative at the email address specified above for the tax-exempt information.

 If you have any further questions, have no hesitation about contacting us and you will receive a quick reply.
 If you know anyone else who would like to donate to the Anthrocon Charity Auction, please pass this information on.
 Thank you for helping us constructively help others, assist our community, and provide an enjoyable convention.